Diocese of Allentown: 18th century

 Unlike the other colonies in British America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
 This was in part because the founder of the colony, William Penn, was a leading advocate of religious freedom.
 However Catholics who sought public office in the colony were required to take an oath to Protestantism.

 The earliest Catholic mission in the Lehigh Valley was established in the 1720s in Goshenhoppen, whose residents came from a community in Philadelphia.
 The first resident priest arrived there in 1741.
 The mission would serve Catholics throughout the southeastern part of the British Province of Pennsylvania.
 During the Feast of Corpus Christi, some Protestant residents of Goshenhoppen mistook a Catholic procession for a military drill and complained to the colonial governor.

-During the French and Indian War, the colonial government prohibited Catholics from joining the colonial militia out of fear that their loyalties were with the French.
-However, during the American Revolution, many Pennsylvania Catholics served in the militias and colonial army.
-Catholic missionaries and army chaplains tended to wounded and sick American and French soldiers at a military hospital in Allentown.
+During the French and Indian War of 1754 to 1763, the colonial government prohibited Pennsylvania Catholics from joining the colonial militia out of fear that their loyalties were with the French.
 The first Catholic settlers in Allentown started arriving around 1763.
 For the next several decades, they were only seen by traveling priests.
+During the American Revolution of 1776 to 1782, many Pennsylvania Catholics served in the militias and colonial army.
+Catholic missionaries and army chaplains tended to wounded and sick American and French soldiers at a military hospital in Allentown.

-In 1784, a year following the end of the American Revolutionary War, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.

-In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
-With the passage of the U.S. Bill of Rights in 1791, Catholics received full freedom of worship.
+In 1784, a year following the end of the war, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
+With the passage of the Bill of Rights as part of the US Constitution in 1791, Catholics received full freedom of worship.